ravjolt/ETL-Challenge/README.md

 # ETL-Challenge

+# Objective

-#The main goal of this project was to extract, transform, and load data that could be used for future analysis.
+The main goal of this project was to extract, transform, and load data that could be used for future analysis.

+# Datasets

 This project focused on social media and news data.
 The datasets pulled are listed below.